Nonlinear Network Autoregression: Nonlinear NAR model specification

 where $\left\lbrace N_t \right\rbrace $ is a sequence of $IID$ $N$-variate copula-Poisson process with intensity 1, counting the number of events in $[0,\lambda_{1,t}]\times\dots\times[0,\lambda_{N,t}]$ and $f(\cdot)$ is a deterministic function depending on the past lag values of the count process, the known network structure $W$ and an $m$-dimensional parameter vector $\theta$.
 Examples will be given below.
-More precisely, the conditional marginal probability distribution of the count variables is $Y_{i,t}|\mathcal{F}_{t-1}\sim Poisson(\lambda_{i,t})$, for $i=1,\dots,N$, and the joint distribution is generated by the copula, say $C(\cdot, \rho)$, on waiting times of a Poisson process specified as in \citet[Sec.~2.1]{armillotta_fokianos_2021}.
-Several alternative models resembling multivariate Poisson distributions have been proposed in the literature; see \citet[Sec.~2]{fokianos_2021}.
-However, the corresponding multivariate probability mass function (p.m.f.) has a complex closed form, inference is theoretically cumbersome and numerically challenging and, more importantly, the resulting models are largely constrained.
-For these reasons, a copula-based approach for the data generating process (henceforth DGP) is used throughout this paper.
+More precisely, the conditional marginal probability distribution of the count variables is $Y_{i,t}|\mathcal{F}_{t-1}\sim Poisson(\lambda_{i,t})$, for $i=1,\dots,N$, and the joint distribution is generated by a copula, which depends on a parameter $\rho$, say $C(\cdot, \rho)$ and it is imposed on waiting times of a Poisson process specified as in \cite[Sec.~2.1]{armillotta_fokianos_2021}; See Supp.
+Mat.~\ref{Supp:copula-Poisson}.
+Several alternative models resembling multivariate Poisson distributions have been proposed in the literature; see \cite[Sec.~2]{fokianos_2021} for a discussion about the issues of available multivariate count distributions.
+A copula-based approach for the data generating process (henceforth DGP) is used throughout this paper.
 Results for higher order models are derived straightforwardly; see Remark~\ref{Rem: p lag}.

 Similar to the case of integer-valued time series, we define the nonlinear Network Autoregression (NAR) for continuous-valued time series by